-Adoration of the Blessed Sacrament Mondays and Fridays from 9AM-6PM in our Chapel.
+Adoration of the Blessed Sacrament on Fridays from 9AM-6:30PM in the Church.
 All visitors are welcome.
 Please remain silent at all times.
 No food, drink or cell phones please.

 Once inside, all that is required is for you to be quietly respectful.
 Because Catholics understand that Jesus is fully present in the Eucharist, we acknowledge Him by genuflecting as we enter and when we leave.

 This is your time with Jesus, and it may take many forms.
 Primarily, simply basking in His presence, praising Him and allowing your heart to open is at the core of Eucharistic Adoration.
 Many people enjoy praying the rosary, reading Scripture, writing in their journals or listening to music through headphones.
 Enjoy the Lord's peace and healing!

 Catholics who have received sufficent formation and celebrated their First Communion must meet conditions to continue receiving Communion.
 They are as follows: